Monthly income a must for tomorrow’s retirees.

 Here’s how they work.

-Guaranteed income annuities are financial products that help make sure you cannot outlive your assets.
+Guaranteed income annuities are financial products that help you plan to avoid outliving your assets.
 (That’s why they are often referred to as ‘longevity insurance.’)
 You can purchase an annuity before or after you retire, and as soon as you reach a pre-determined date, will receive a guaranteed monthly ‘paycheck’ for the rest of your life—no matter how long you live.3

 How much income can you receive?